kupad/darwinian-string-evolution/README.md

-# Darwinian String Evolution - Climbing Mount Improbable
+# More Giddy Than A Monkey - Darwinian String Evolution

 In a lecture on probability and evolution called "Climbing Mount Improbable," Richard Dawkins describes a computer program inspired by the "infinite monkey theorem," that says "a monkey typing at random on a typewriter could eventually write the complete works of Shakespeare."